lazymeadow/best-ever-chat/README.md

 ## Setup:
 ### Install:
-1. `pip install -r install/pip-install`
+There are some dependencies that are necessary to install.
+There might be more.
+Let me know.
+1. `sudo apt-get install build-essential python-dev libmysqlclient-dev python-mysqldb npm`
 2. `npm install -g less less-plugin-clean-css`
+3. `pip install -r install/pip-install`

 #### Database:
 1. Setup a local MySql database.
 2. Import `install/bestChat.sql` to get the schema and tables.